Every spiritual tradition or spiritual way of living has something which we call Active Devotion. This is of course because of its value.

 Therefore we like to encourage people to participate to the general work in and around the house in a devoted way.
 This is possible during a regular visit, you then take on a number of tasks at your own pace, for an hour a day and of course that can be more.

-If you want to come and work as a volunteer for a couple of months, or become part of a pool to help on a monthly basis, you will be doing Active Devotion average about five hours a day.
+If you want to come and work as a volunteer for a couple of months, or become part of a pool to help on a monthly basis, you will be doing Active Devotion throughout the day.

 Also during some events, such as the reflection week, a daily block is built into the programme with Active Devotion.